 New developments, blog posts and 'green' stories from the field, including our work with waste management, circular design and permaculture.

-We want to study, think and practice green to support climate action.
-We want to work in partnerships to create shared value and to mobilize external know-how to benefit displacement affected.
+We want to study, think, learn and practice green to support global climate action.
+We want to work in partnerships to create shared value and to mobilize external know-how to benefit displacement affected who are also impacted by climate change and environmental degradation.
 Check here for articles, papers, webinars, trainings, partnership ideas and enquiries.

 DRC constantly works with strengthening its response and protection capacity in exactly those situations, not only by increasingly expanding its climate adaption approach promoting regenerative approaches and circular economies at local level, but also by constantly seeking new partners with state-of-the-art knowledge and expertise.
 With the naturally increased focus on how best to protect displacement affected communities and persons in situations where climate changes and environmental degradation deepens vulnerabilities, DRC naturally also seeks to mitigate the carbon footprint of the organization via relevant environment policies.

 DRC welcomes partners, academia, private sector and others to increase our protection of displaced persons affected by climate change.